Theodore Luqueer Mead

 Theodore Luqueer Mead (February 23, 1852 – May 4, 1936) was an American naturalist, entomologist and horticulturist.
 As an entomologist he discovered more than 20 new species of North American butterflies and introduced the Florissant Fossil Beds in Colorado to the wider scientific world.
-As a horticulturist, he is best known for his pioneering work on the growing and cross-breeding of orchids, and the creation of new forms of caladium, bromeliad, crinum, amaryllis and hemerocallis (daylily).
-In addition he introduced many new semi-tropical plants, particularly palm varieties, into North America.
-Recently a comprehensive historical biography of his life and times has been published.
+As a horticulturist, he is best known for his pioneering work on the growing and crossbreeding of orchids, and the creation of new forms of caladium, bromeliad, crinum, amaryllis and hemerocallis (daylily).
+In addition, he introduced many new semi-tropical plants, particularly palm varieties, into North America.
+A biography of his life and times was published in 2017.

 Early life and schooling

-The Mead family was originally from England; his mother (née Luqueer), a descendant of Dutch Huguenot stock.
+The Mead family was originally from England; his mother (née Luqueer), a descendant of Dutch Huguenots.
 Mead was born at Fishkill, New York to Samuel H. Mead and Mary C. Mead and was the grandson of Ralph Mead, a well-known New York wholesale grocer, who in 1838 had built and lived in the Second Avenue Manhattan house, now referred to as the Isaac T. Hopper House.
 Schooled in America and in Europe, where he learned French and German and studied the classics, he developed a deep interest in natural sciences from an early age that was strongly encouraged by his parents.